zemandic/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-ingress-controller.md

 You can use the Ingress Controller command line arguments.
 This is a great way to increase debug log levels for both the Ingress Controller as well as NGINX.
 When using `manifest` for deployment:

 1.)
-Use the command line argument, `- -nginx-debug` in your deployment/daemonset 2.)
-If you want to increase the Ingress `Controller` process lets, set the command line argument to `v=3`, which collects more information on Ingress
+Use the command line argument `- -nginx-debug` in your deployment or daemonset 2.)
+If you want to increase the verbosity of the Ingress Controller process, set the command line argument to `v=3`

  ```yaml
  -v=3